Event Date & TimeClick the calendar icon to add events

 * You must be logged in to purchase event tickets.

-Natalia, Patrick and Dieter combine their expertise in counseling and psychology to offer a webinar that will prepare faculty, staff, and students who deal with challenging situations when working with people, specifically clients and patients.
-As the result of attending the webinar/retreat, participants will receive a set of tools to strengthen the care of patients, students, and dental colleagues.
+Natalia, Patrick and Dieter combine their expertise in counseling and psychology in offering this course that will prepare faculty, staff, and students who deal with challenging situations when working with people, specifically clients and patients.
+Participants will gain a set of tools to strengthen the care of patients, students, and dental colleagues.

 - Define challenge